DSlaughter01/cpp_platformer/README.md

 This C++ project uses Entities, Components, and Systems to create a data-driven approach to creating a platformer game.

+## Building
+In order to build and run the code, change the directory to the root directory, then type the following commands in the terminal

+    mkdir build && cd build
+    cmake ../
+    cmake --build .

+Then to run the executable, type

+    ./Platformer

 ## Overview
 Each Entity is represented as an int16_t, and is essentially an index used to access a game item's specific components, contained within the EntityManager's entityComponentMap.